amirkas/ePIC-Benchmark-lib/docs/guide.rst

 .. literalinclude:: example_configs/parsl_config_ex.py
   :language: python

-For examples of **ParslConfig's** that may match your desired execution pattern on your specific computing infrastructure, see '...'.
+For examples of **ParslConfig's** that may match your desired execution pattern on your specific computing infrastructure, see :ref:`the example section <examples-sec>` .

 WorkflowConfig
 --------------